ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 ## Designated critical habitat

-Louisiana black bear populations have been proposed for delisting.
-This means they may have recovered to the point that they may no longer require federal protection under the Endangered Species Act.
-If the species is delisted, it will no longer require designated critical habitat.
+The louisiana black bear was removed from the endangered species list due to recovery.
+The species no longer has designated critical habitat.

 ## Federal Register notices